-In Fort Wayne, Indiana in Johnny Appleseed Park there is a grave marking the spot where the legendary sower of apple seeds rests.
-He was born John Chapman on September 26, 1774, in Leominster, Massachusetts to Nathaniel and Elizabeth Simons Chapman.
-Not much is known about his early life other than his mother died when he was two.
+In Fort Wayne, Indiana, in Johnny Appleseed Park, a grave marks the spot where the legendary sower of apple seeds rests.
+He was born John Chapman on September 26, 1774, in Leominster, Massachusetts, to Nathaniel and Elizabeth Simons Chapman.
+Nobody knows much about his early life other than his mother died when he was two.
 His father packed up Johnny and his sister (an infant brother had died the previous year) and moved to Springfield, Massachusetts.
 His father served as a Minuteman and fought at Bunker Hill.

-Then in 1797, Chapman shows up in northwestern Pennsylvania propagating his apple seeds and working his way steadily into the frontier of West Virginia, Ohio, Indiana and eventually as far west as Illinois and Iowa and as far north as Michigan and Wisconsin.
+Then in 1797, Chapman shows up in northwestern Pennsylvania propagating his apple seeds and working his way steadily into the frontier of West Virginia, Ohio and Indiana.
+Eventually, he travels as far west as Illinois and Iowa and as far north as Michigan and Wisconsin.

-In his wake, he left orchards and the teachings of Emanuel Swedenborg, a Swedish spiritual leader whose books he would buy with whatever payment he might receive for his endeavors.
-In turn, Johnny would give the books away as he traveled and planted.
+In his wake, Appleseed left orchards and the teachings of Emanuel Swedenborg.
+Swedenborg was a Swedish spiritual leader whose books Appleseed would buy with whatever payment he might receive for his endeavors.
+In turn, the traveling nurseryman would give the books away as he traveled and planted.

-Mostly, though, he planted his seeds and seedlings for free along with his wisdom, his broad-brimmed pasteboard hat keeping the sun from his eyes as he went.
+Mostly, though, he planted his seeds and seedlings for free along with his wisdom.
+His broad-brimmed pasteboard hat kept the sun from his eyes wherever he went.
 Often shoeless, he traveled mostly by foot and sometimes by horseback or canoe.
 His appearance was nearly as noteworthy as his accomplishments, but so was his kindness.
-There was always a place at the table if Johnny Appleseed were to come visiting.
+If Johnny Appleseed came calling, people made a place at the table.

-There are many stories told that the man would travel many miles to nurse an ailing orchard when word would reach him of its poor condition.
-Bringing the trees back to health would be his chief endeavor while dispersing wisdom, care and kindness as he did.
+Many stories tell how the man would travel many miles to nurse an ailing orchard when word would reach him of its poor condition.
+While bringing the trees back to health (his chief endeavor) the orchard man dispersed his wisdom, care, and kindness.

 In his hometown of Springfield, Massachusetts there is an entire park named after the man who nurtured the land and made apple trees bloom across a young nation.

 Johnny Appleseed Day is celebrated on either March 11th or September 26th.
-The September date is Appleseed’s acknowledged birth date.
-The March date is sometimes preferred due to the planting season.
-While there is some vagueness concerning Appleseed’s death and burial, it is known he became ill in early March and passed soon after.
+While the September date is Appleseed’s acknowledged birth date, the March observance is sometimes preferred due to the planting season.
+Even though there is some vagueness concerning Appleseed’s death and burial, it is known he became ill in early March and passed soon after.

-As the fruit ripens on these autumn days, savor a deliciously sweet apple and use #JohnnyAppleseedDay to post on social media.
+As the fruit ripens on these autumn days, savor a deliciously sweet apple.
+Consider visiting a landmark near you.
+Share an apple treat or read one of the many stories about Johnny Chapman.
+Use #JohnnyAppleseedDay to post on social media.